 Like much of Madeira, we were immediately immersed into the lush, UNESCO-listed Laurissilva Forest.
 The trees seem to have a life of their own on this island, branching out across the path, almost reaching for other trees.
 We crossed boulders the size of houses and ferns the size of cars, although by this point we were felt so far from civilization.

 After the 500-meter climb up the steep, dirt paths you will find a cliff-side levada, which is well maintained with safety railing and will lead you towards the first tunnel of the trail.
 However, before you reach the tunnel, first you must pass under several waterfalls that pour down over hikers as they scurry past underneath.
 It’s quite a unique section of trail and quite memorable.
 It’s not often you run through a waterfall on the edge of a cliff and then dart into a long, dark tunnel on a hike.

 At the five-kilometer mark of this trail, you will find the stream.
 You can simply enjoy the small waterfall that pours down near the levada or you can head off the trail and explore upstream.
 Having explored this stream myself, I can highly recommend adventuring up to find more waterfalls and pools.
 It is very slippery and there are a number of sections with easy bouldering and some ropes but it’s nothing too extreme.
 We had a great time exploring this off-the-beaten-path stream and chose this for our lunch spot.

 After the stream exploration, you head back onto the levada you originally walked in through and carry on following this levada.
-Shortly after leaving the stream, you will pass through another short cave.
+Shortly after leaving the stream, you will pass to the right of another small tunnel.

 The trail continues to weave its way through the dense forest all the way back to the starting point to complete the loop.
 After the stream, it’s basically all downhill although the trail can be a bit slippery and muddy in some parts so while it’s easy-going, you still need to take care.
 This section of the trail in the video below was one of my favorite parts of the hike back.